Housing Affordability Requires a Community-Wide Approach

 2. Besides missing out on the neighborly thing to do, if moderate and high income communities refuse to accept any low-income housing, the natural consequence is that low-income housing will be huddled together.

-Experience suggests that this is wrong, wrong, wrong, and it just perpetuates poverty and a diminished inner city.
+Experience suggests that this is wrong, wrong, wrong, and it just perpetuates community poverty and a diminished central city.
 That doughnut hole in the middle of your town or city is happening because you won't do your fair share.
-And as a result of the hole, your metro area is not as efficient as it could be, and it repels people who otherwise might invest in your city.
+And as a result of the hole, your metro area is not as efficient, effective, and attractive as it could be, and it repels people who otherwise might invest in your city.

 You may need to have your planners, staff, or planning consultant give a presentation showing attractive high-density development.
 High-density development is also another very relative term.
 But ask an authority to push the envelope for your residents, and show extremely attractive housing at a higher density than they're used to.

-And then play fair, municipality, and scatter the affordable housing throughout the new development.
+And then play fair, municipal and regional officials, planning commissions, and housing authorities, and scatter the affordable housing throughout the new development.
 Certainly don't concentrate it on the edges, or the neighbors really won't trust you next time, but also don't concentrate it anywhere.

 Architecture is the answer for many housing affordability problems.
 Our mass production of housing is one of the reasons it seems to many real estate and development professionals that housing affordability means an ugly product.
 If you look at European models, it's possible to mass-produce something that isn't ugly and has potential for the individual expressions that make a house a home.